-During the discussion in the Security Council, a legal objection was raised by the Australian representative\ (\Security Council Official Records, 89th meeting, page 5.) whether the Security Council has the power to accept new responsibilities and further, whether it had the power to assume functions having no direct connection with the maintenance of international peace and security.

-- At the 91st meeting of the Security Council, a statement of the Secretary-General was read regarding the legal issues raised by the representative of Australia.
+During the discussion in the Security Council, a legal objection was raised by the Australian representative 3 whether the Security Council has the power to accept new responsibilities and further, whether it had the power to assume functions having no direct connection with the maintenance of international peace and security.
+4. At the 91st meeting of the Security Council, a statement of the Secretary-General was read regarding the legal issues raised by the representative of Australia.
 According to the statement, the words of Article 24 "primary responsibility for the maintenance of international peace and security" coupled with the phrase "acts on their behalf" constitute a grant of power sufficiently wide to enable the Security Council to approve the documents in question and to assume responsibilities arising therefrom.
-Furthermore, the statement pointed out that the records of the San Francisco Conference demonstrate that the powers of the Council under Article 24 are not restricted to the specific grants of authority contained in Chapters VI, VIII, VIII and XII.
-In particular, it invited attention to the discussion at the 14th meeting of Committee III/1 at San Francisco (document 597 Committee III/1/30) wherein it was clearly recognized by all the representatives that the Security Council was not restricted to the specific powers set forth in Chapters VI, VIII, VIII and XII. discussion concerned a proposed amendment to limit the obligation of members to accept decisions of the Council solely to those decisions made under the specific powers.
-In the discussion, all the delegations which spoke, including both proponents and opponents of the amendment, recognized that the authority of the Council was not restricted to such specific powers.
-It was recognized in this discussion that the responsibility to maintain peace and security carried with it a power to discharge the responsibility, subject only to the purposes and principles of the Charter. - 5.
-In the ensuing vote, the Security Council, by a vote of ten in favour (including Syria), Australia abstaining, recorded its approval of the three instruments regarding the administration of the Free Territory and formally accepted the responsibilities devolving upon it under the same. - 6.
-Thus, although there is nothing in the Charter which would specifically authorize the Security Council to take charge of the direct administration of any territory, the Security Council broadly interpreted its general powers under Article 24 of the Charter and undertook the supervision of the administration of the Free Territory of Trieste.
+Furthermore, the statement pointed out that the records of the San Francisco Conference demonstrate that the powers of the Council under Article 24 are not restricted to the specific grants of authority contained in Chapters VI, VII, VIII and XII.
+In particular, it invited attention to the discussion at the 14th meeting of Committee III/1 at San Francisco (document 597 Committee III/1/30) wherein it was clearly recognized by all the representatives that the Security Council was not restricted to the specific powers set forth in Chapters VI, VII, VIII and XII.
+The discussion, all the delegations which spoke, including both proponents and opponents of the amendment, recognized that the authority of the Council was not restricted to such specific powers.
+It was recognized that the responsibility to maintain peace and security council was not restricted to such specific powers.
+It was recognized in this discussion that the responsibility to maintain peace and security carried with it a power to discharge the responsibility, subject only to the purposes and principles of the Charter.

+5. In the ensuing vote, the Security Council, by a vote of ten in favour (including Syria), Australia abstaining, recorded its approval of the three instruments regarding the administration of the Free Territory and formally accepted the responsibilities devolving upon it under the same.

+6. Thus, although there is nothing in the Charter which would specifically authorize the Security Council to take charge of the direct administration of any territory, the Security Council broadly interpreted its general powers under Article 24 of the Charter and undertook the supervision of the administration of the Free Territory of Trieste.
 By its decision, it recognized the principle that it has sufficient power, under the terms of Article 24 of the Charter, to assume new responsibilities, on condition that they relate directly or even indirectly to the maintenance of international peace and security, and that in discharging these duties, the Security Council acts in accordance with the purposes and principles of the United Nations (Article 1 and 2 of the Charter).